Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Jaziel Pauda

 #### Status:
-This contribution was accepted and merged on 2/21/2018 and deployed on 2/27/2018.
+This contribution was merged on 2/21/2018 after one patch set and was deployed on 2/27/2018.

-#### Results:
-Since this improvement only involved semantics changes, the UI of the software did not change and thus results are not applicable.

 #### Description:
 Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to better follow semantic HTML conventions, specifically W3 and MDN HTML standards.

+#### Visuals:
+Since this improvement consisted of only semantic HTML changes it involved no visual changes or representation.

 #### Work performed:
 - Verified, through W3 and MDN HTML standard specifications, that the correct semantic HTML tag for forum posts and comments are indeed `<article>` tags.